 There are several steps to take to set up your life in Australia, but don’t worry, it’s not as hard as it sounds.
 After you arrive, first check into a hostel.
 Even if you plan to find more permanent accommodation, a stay in a hostel can help you discover the nearby neighbourhoods and decide where you’d like to live.

 Next, consider a second-year visa.
 With so many destinations to explore, it’s likely you’ll want to stay beyond your permitted 12 months.
-The working holiday maker program allows you to apply for a Second Working Holiday Visa, but first you’ll need to complete what the Australian Government considers ‘specified work.’
+The working holiday maker program allows you to apply for a second year, but first you’ll need to complete what the Australian Government considers ‘specified work.’
 Specified work refers to work that falls within specific industries and is completed in regional areas of the country.
 If you think you may want to stay a second year, consider completing your required work right away to avoid uprooting yourself later.

 To finish setting up your life in Australia, open an Australian bank account, apply for a Tax File Number (TFN) and get a mobile phone.
 Read more on these steps so you can get settled straight away.

 There are several ways to find work while you’re in Australia depending on the type and frequency of work you’d like.
 If you’d like to secure a job before you arrive, or at least generate a few leads, try conducting an online job search on Australian job board sites like Seek and Indeed.